c2web/uw_boundless/README.txt

 ---------------
 The following instructions are based on the "Creating a sub-theme" page of the Drupal Theming guide (https://www.drupal.org/node/225125)

-1. Folder "subtheme"
+1. Folder "my_subtheme_name"
 Create a new folder in the sites/[all|my_sitename]/themes/ location of your drupal installation.
-This folder should have the same name as the internal name of the your sub-theme (e.g., subtheme).
+This folder should have the same name as the internal name of the your sub-theme (e.g., my_subtheme_name).

-2. File "subtheme.info"
+2. File "my_subtheme_name.info"
-Copy the uw_boundless.info file to you sub-theme folder and rename it to the name of your sub-theme (e.g. subtheme.info) Edit your subtheme.info file by changing the "name" and "description" values to your liking.
+Copy the uw_boundless.info file to you sub-theme folder and rename it to the name of your sub-theme (e.g. my_subtheme_name.info)
+Edit your my_subtheme_name.info file by changing the "name" and "description" values to your liking.
 Don't change the "core" value.
 Change the "base theme" value to uw_boundless.

-The first lines of your subtheme.info file should now look something like this: name = My theme name description = A UW Boundless sub-theme description core = 7.x base theme = uw_boundless
+The first lines of your my_subtheme_name.info file should now look something like this: name = My theme name description = A UW Boundless sub-theme description core = 7.x base theme = uw_boundless

 2a.
 Regions inheritance
-Drupal sub-themes do not inherit regions, so keep the regions declarations as-is in your subtheme.info file.
+Drupal sub-themes do not inherit regions, so keep the regions declarations as-is in your my_subtheme_name.info file.

 2b.
 Style sheet inheritance
 You must declare at least one stylesheet in your sub-theme for any of the parent theme's stylesheets to be inherited.